 Monika Eggens represented Canada for the first time at the 2007 FINA World Junior Championships.
-She made her senior debut in 2009 when she competed alongside her sister at the FINA Water Polo World League Super Final, helping Canada to a first ever silver medal.
-Also in that summer, she competed at the Summer Universiade, the first in which women’s water polo was included, where Canada just missed the podium.
+Eggens made her senior debut in 2009 when she competed alongside her sister at the FINA Water Polo World League Super Final, helping Canada to a first ever silver medal.
+It was Also that summer that she competed at the Summer Universiade, the first in which women’s water polo was included, where Canada just missed the podium.

-FINA World League: 2014 – 6th; 2013 – 8th; 2012 – 7th; 2011 – 6th; 2010 – 8th; 2009 – SILVER
+FINA World League: 2019 - 6th; 2018 - 4th; 2017 – SILVER; 2014 – 6th; 2013 – 8th; 2012 – 7th; 2011 – 6th; 2010 – 8th; 2009 – SILVER

-FINA WCh (junior): 2007 – 10th
+FINA World Championships (junior): 2007 – 10th

-FISU: 2011 – 6th; 2009 – 4th
+FISU Universiade: 2011 – 6th; 2009 – 4th